Core Gundam/Planets System Primer

 So of course ever since finishing the show, I’ve been wanting some Core Gundam in my life.
 The only problem is that I could’nt find any for sale.
 But as luck would have it, Bandai recently did a few reprints, and I struck while the iron was hot:

-Full disclosure - only two of the three were reprinted.
-I overpaid a bit to buy the Uraven kit from a reseller (in my defense, I had a gift card, so I didn’t feel guilty doing so).
+Full disclosure - only two of the three kits were recently reprinted.
+I overpaid a bit to buy the Uraven kit from a reseller on Amazon (in my defense, I had a gift card, so I didn’t use my own money).

 It’s a pretty good start.
 I now have multiple Core Gundams, and at least one Core Gundam II.
 Now all I have to do is hope that the other armors get reprinted in the near future.